LancerLab/croqtile/Documents/Documentation/syntax-design-of-choreo.md

 In the above example, program calls the existing C++ function 'bar' using Choreo keyword 'call', which is intuitive.

 ## Parameters Passing between Choreo and C++ Function
 Passing arguments to Choreo or opposite requires inclusion of Choreo header file: choreo.h.
 Normally, programmers combine the raw C++ pointer and associated dimensions info to construct Choreo spanned data.
-The below code domenstrate how it works.
+The below code demonstrate how it works.

 ```
 #include "choreo.h"